How to Stay Hard

 A 2007 study in the Indian Journal of Psychiatry found that 72% of men who suffer from alcohol dependence also experienced sexual dysfunction, most commonly ED, premature ejaculation, and low sexual desire.

-If you’re struggling with alcohol addiction, find an Alcoholics Anonymous group near you.
-According to researchers from Stanford, AA is even more effective than therapy because of its social component.
+If you’re struggling with alcohol addiction, consider finding an Alcoholics Anonymous group near you.
+According to researchers from Stanford, AA can be more effective than therapy because of its social component.

 Get some sleep to avoid low testosterone